-In recent years, the LWVUS UN Observer team's work has centered on aligning the domestic and international policy portfolios around the Campaign for Making Democracy Work and the United Nations Sustainable Development Goals (SDG).
-In particular, the Observer team has focused on SDG3 (Health & Well-Being), SDG5

-(Gender Equality), SDG13 (Climate Action) and SDG16 (Peace, Justice, and Strong Institutions) by working to personify the lessons learned at the UN (thinking globally) with League vision (acting locally).
+In recent years, the LWVUS UN Observer Corps work has centered on aligning the domestic and international policy portfolios around the campaign for Making Democracy Work[®] and the United Nations Sustainable Development Goals (SDG).
+In particular, the UN Observers focused on SDG3 (Health & Well-Being), SDG5 (Gender Equality), SDG13 (Climate Action), and SDG16 (Peace, Justice, and Strong Institutions) by working to personify the lessons learned at the UN (thinking globally) with League vision (acting locally).

-During the summer of 2019, the UN Observer Corps worked to align its objectives and goals with the LWVUS national program agenda.
-The UN Observer Corps Objectives included two pillars under the campaign for Making Democracy Work®: Improving Elections and Voting Rights, and its work also focused on several policy positions including Climate Change, Health Care, and Violence Prevention.
+During summer 2019, the UN Observer Corps worked to align its objectives and goals with the LWVUS national program agenda.
+The UN Observer Corps Objectives included two pillars under the campaign for Making Democracy Work[®]: Improving Elections and Voting Rights, and its work also focused on several policy positions including Climate Change, Health Care, and Violence Prevention.

 In fall 2019, the UN Observers partnered with the Inter-Parliamentary Union to host an event on violence against women at the nation's capital.
-Several Members of Parliament attended, including representatives from Mexico, Kenya, and Iceland.
+Several members of Parliament attended, including representatives from Mexico, Kenya, and Iceland.
 The event was sponsored by Representatives Debbie Lesko, Jackie Speier, and Dan Kildee, and was moderated by Reuters.
-Both Board President Chris Carson and LWVUS Chief Executive Officer Virginia Kase Solomón attended the program.
 The program centered on the increasing instances of violence aimed at female politicians and their overall impact on female leaders around the world.
-Several members of Congress also attended: Representatives Debbie Lesko, Barbara Lee, and Bonnie Watson Coleman.
+Representatives Barbara Lee and Bonnie Watson Coleman also attended.
 Each representative spoke on the importance of continuing to elevate this issue and the importance of female political leaders.

 In the 2020 - 2022 biennium, the global COVID-19 pandemic put many activities on pause internationally and the work moved to more virtual spaces.
-In 2021, LWVUS introduced a rigorous new recruitment and application process that resulted in a new LWVUS UN Chief Observer, Connie Sobón Sensor, installed four new members to the UN Observer team with two continuing members, and were assigned two board liaisons.
+In 2021, LWVUS introduced a rigorous new recruitment and application process that resulted in a new LWVUS UN Chief Observer, four new members to the UN Observer Corps with two continuing members, and two board liaisons.
 Each member serves a three-year renewable term.
-The team also sent 12 individuals to the COP26 conference in Glasgow.
-The LWVUS Observer team hosted a side event.
+The Corps also sent 12 individuals to the COP26 conference in Glasgow.
+The LWVUS Observer Corps hosted a side event.
 For the first time, due to a generous donor, two participants received scholarships to attend.